 Event Recovery Policy

-The method of funding this function is:

 Event Recovery

-Separate Targeted Rate Remainder

-Insurance and Government assistance As much as is appropriate

-Method to be decided based on effects of event.
+Separate Targeted Rate\ Remainder Insurance and Government Assistance As much as is appropriate Method to be decided based on effects of event.

 Policy on Financial Contributions

 We are required, pursuant to Sections 104 and 106 of the Local Government Act 2002, to have a policy in relation to the purposes for which development contributions or financial contributions may be required.